 - Foundational knowledge of diverse populations and a strong demonstration of practicing cultural humility

-- Foundational knowledge of child, adolescent, and adult treatment
+- Foundational knowledge of the interprofessional practice

-- Demonstrated experience with psychological assessment of children and adolescents
+- Demonstrated experience with psychological assessment

 - Commitment to lifelong learning in clinical care delivery and supervision